nimf/combox/CHRONICLE.md

 _October 26, 2017_

 I created a channel for communication with front end react app.
 I was in need of a quick test of my design, that's why it only allows posting new comments as an anonymous user for now.
 I also added ex_machina for fixtures and created minimal tests for the Comment schema and SubjectChannel.

+_October 27, 2017_

+Now we need react app to connect to a Phoenix channel and post a comment via this channel.
+I added phoenix library for working with phoenix sockets and channels, redux and redux-thunk for managing app state and async actions, and semantic-ui for ui elements.
+I also configured a proxy for a websocket to Phoenix app (in production environment we will do it on our load-balancing servers).